nautobot/nautobot-app-golden-config/docs/user/app_feature_config_plans.md

 In order to generate a plan, navigate to **Golden Config -> Config Plans** and hit the **Add** button.
 After choosing the type of plan you want to generate, you can then filter the list of devices you want to generate a Config Plan for by selecting either the list of devices themselves or a by choosing one or more related items such as Location or Status.
 If you select a plan type that is derived from a Configuration Compliance object, you will have the ability to only generate plans for one or more features, but selecting no features will generate plans for all applicable features.

-In addition, you have the ability to specify a Change Control ID that can be associated with all of the plans that will be generated.
+In addition, you have the ability to specify a Change Control ID & URL that can be associated with all of the plans that will be generated.
 This can come in handy when it comes to filtering the list of plans to ultimately deploy.

 Once you have selected the appropriate options, you can click the **Generate** button which will start a Job to generate the plans.
-You will automatically be forwarded to the Job Result output page so you can monitor the progress.

 ### Screenshots